MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-Companies.md

     1. To create a new company, choose an empty row, and then, in the **Company Name** field, enter the name of the new company.

          The company name can have a maximum of 30 characters.
-If the database collation is case\-sensitive, you can have one company called COMPANY and another called Company.
-However, if the database is case\-insensitive, you cannot create companies with names that differ only by case.
+If the database collation is case-sensitive, you can have one company called COMPANY and another called Company.
+However, if the database is case-insensitive, you cannot create companies with names that differ only by case.

     2. To create a copy of an existing company, choose a company, and then, on the **Home** tab, in the **New** group, choose **Copy**.